himanshu530/mixbeats/README.md

 # mixbeats
-Music making app with basic javascript clone this repo to play
+Music making app with basic javascript.

+Clone this repo to play